 What the ECO adds

-Here’s the part most candidates miss: the Examination Content Outline has 35 tasks across 3 domains and tests many things that aren’t explicitly in either PMBOK:
+Most candidates miss this.
+The ECO has 35 tasks across 3 domains.
+It tests many things not in either PMBOK:

-- Domain I (People, 42%): conflict management, servant leadership, team building, emotional intelligence, stakeholder collaboration, training, virtual team engagement, impediment removal, negotiation.
+- Domain I (People, 42%): conflict management, servant leadership, team building, emotional intelligence, stakeholder work, training, virtual teams, blockers, negotiation.

-- Domain II (Process, 50%): value delivery, scheduling, budgeting, scope, quality, integration, agile/hybrid methods, artifact management, governance.
+- Domain II (Process, 50%): value delivery, scheduling, budgeting, scope, quality, integration, agile and hybrid methods, governance.

 - Domain III (Business Environment, 8%): compliance, business value, organizational change, project benefits.

 The People domain is 42% of the exam.
-It’s not deeply covered in either PMBOK.
-You need the ECO + Agile Practice Guide + external reference on emotional intelligence and conflict resolution.
+Neither PMBOK covers it well.
+You need the ECO, the Agile Practice Guide, and a reference on emotional intelligence and conflict resolution.

 Study plan for the real exam

-If you only read PMBOK 6: you’ll ace ITTO-memorization questions and fail the 42% People domain.
+If you only read PMBOK 6: you will do well on ITTO questions and fail the 42% People domain.

-If you only read PMBOK 7: you’ll understand the philosophy and fail any question that touches EVM, CPM, risk math, or procurement details.
+If you only read PMBOK 7: you will understand the philosophy and fail any question that touches EVM, CPM, risk math, or procurement.

 The right plan:

-- Read the ECO first (it’s 20 pages, free from PMI, the only authoritative guide to what’s tested).
+- Read the ECO first (it is 20 pages, free from PMI, and the only guide to what is actually tested).

 - Read PMBOK 7 for the principles and performance domain framing.